Strip Washing Nappies

 Find the recommended dose of detergent on your packaging for your type of water and machine size.
 You then need a proportional dose to your load size.
 This gives you a starting point and then adjust the dose up or down as you feel necessary.
 In general people in a soft water area can use less detergent, whereas people in a hard water area sometimes need a full dose even if load isn’t a full size.

 If you are struggling then ensure that you wash on alternative days.
 In our experience people leaving nappies for longer often struggle to get them clean and frequently experience ammonia build up.

 Adjusting the load size can also make a difference.
 For a machine that uses a set amount of water it’s finding the right load size, for some machines this is less than ¾ full when dry.
 For a machine that weighs the load then you may need a fuller load to make it heavier and ensure that the machine uses the maximum amount of water.

 Ensure you run a maintenance cycle on your machine monthly.

-If you dry pail your nappies try to rinse them before they go in the bucket or at least the overnight nappies as these are the worst.
-However, we would suggest this as a last resort as leaving nappies wet can cause elastic to deteriorate faster.
+As a last resort, if you dry pail your nappies you can try to rinse them before they go in the bucket or at least the overnight nappies as these are the worst.
+However, we don't recommend this is done as standard as leaving nappies wet can cause elastic to deteriorate faster.